kunjp19/Tweet-Sentiment-Analysis/README.md

 # Tweet Sentiment Analysis
-Based on your tweet it will predict is you message happy or sad ?
+Based on your message algoritham will say your message is happy or sad ?